 Making lunches for my kids just got weird!
-I strive to provide them with healthy lunch ideas, and recently they’ve gotten into eating hard-boiled eggs, so SCORE for me, right?
+Recently they’ve gotten into eating hard-boiled eggs, so SCORE for me, right?
+Then this happened:

 Shows you just never know what kids are gonna throw at you, right?
 I’m going to be talking about lunches and lunch ideas a lot this year, I can tell!
 Why?
-Well that’s just the phase we’re in these days, and I hope I can help you out too as you’re packing lunches!
+Well that’s just the phase we’re in these days, and I hope I can help you out too as you’re packing lunches with my free printable of healthy lunch ideas!

-Well, this week, I’ve partnered with Stop & Shop to help make packing lunches a little easier for you!
-I received some tips for healthy lunch ideas from Stop & Shop‘s nutritionist, Julie Hersey.
+Sponsored post: I’ve partnered with Stop & Shop to help make packing lunches a little easier !
+I got some tips for healthy lunch ideas from Stop & Shop‘s nutritionist, Julie Hersey.
 She’s got a lot of strategies that include making a lunch box supply kit, prep tips, and a handy food list and I’m sharing them all with you here!

 Create a lunch box supply kit: